sfall-team/sfall/docs/arrays.md

 ## Arrays syntax

-Basically arrays are implemented using number of new operators (scripting functions).
+Basically arrays are implemented using number of new operators (script functions).
 But for ease of use, there are some new syntax elements:

 * Accessing elements.
 Use square brackets:
   ```js